Tucson's shuttered big box stores morphing into gyms, entertainment centers

 “There is some thought in the market that Park Place is ready to be redeveloped and densified,” according to the Baker, Peterson, Baker & Associates report.
 “It is possible that another use such as residential uses could also be developed on the property.”

-The new owner of Foothills Mall — Bourn Companies — is already moving in that direction.
+The new owner of Foothills Mall — Bourn Cos. — is already moving in that direction.

-The Board of Supervisors has approved rezoning of the property, at Ina Road and La Cañada Boulevard, for entertainment, residential, office and hotel development.
+The Board of Supervisors has approved rezoning of the property, at Ina Road and La Cholla Boulevard, for entertainment, residential, office and hotel development.

 Entertainment options include a bowling alley, splash pad and music venue.